Photographing your interiors for your real estate ad can be challenging, especially if you've never done it before.

 To edit.
 Everything.
 Every photo.

 Photo editing software is a must.
 Change your camera settings to save your photos in RAW files and you will be amazed at how well you can edit them.
 There are a multitude of editing programs to choose from: the type you use doesn't have to be broken the bank or can even be free if you're using it on a trial basis.

-Over-processing your photos does more harm than good to your listing.
-It might even give the viewer the impression that you are trying to hide something by getting the saturation on your image way too high.
+Over-processing your photos will do more harm than good to your listing.
+It might even give the viewer the impression that you're trying to hide something by saturating your image way too high.